lfoscari/mercator-sieve/README.txt

 The sieve is formed by an array S stored in central memory, which contains URL signatures.
 The array is initially empty, and is filled incrementally.
-The size of the vector is fixed at some value 𝑛ìn.
+The size of the vector is fixed at some value n in.
 In mass storage, instead, we will keep a file Z containing all signatures of previously known URLs in sorted order, and an auxiliary file A, both initially empty.